Surf & Turf

 - 4 teaspoons coarsely ground pepper

 - In a small skillet, saute garlic in 2 teaspoons oil until tender; remove from the heat.
-In a small bowl, combine the parsley, green onions, thyme, lemon peel, salt, pepper, cayenne and reserved garlic.
+In a small bowl, combine the parsley, green onions, thyme, lemon zest, salt, pepper, cayenne and reserved garlic.
 Set aside 1/2 cup for crumb topping.

 - Add softened butter to remaining herb mixture; mix well.
 Shape into a 1-in.-thick log; wrap in plastic.
 Refrigerate for 30 minutes or until firm.